rosalindach28/wordle-cs50/README.md

 - I implemented an improved form of input validation than what was asked.
 - In the original prompt: if the user enters an invalid guess (wrong length or input is not a letter), the program will simply prompt the user to enter a word of the specified length again, without letting the user know why it did not accept the previous submission.
-- In my version, if the user enters a word that is the wrong length, the program will let them know by outputting a message with a red background (for better visibility) and then the program will prompt the user again.
+- In my version, if the user enters a word that is the wrong length or if the word includes non-alphabetical characters, the program will let them know by outputting a message with a red background (for better visibility) and then the program will prompt the user again.
 This adjustment makes the game more user-friendly since the user will know what to correct when inputting a guess.